Java VS NodeJS

 The only condition for the execution of Java programs is that an appropriate and compatible JRE must be installed on the required operating system that can be downloaded from the Java’s official website.
 A compiler will convert the Java source code into its appropriate bytecode, and the JVM(Java Virtual Machine) which is created inside the JRE(Java Runtime Environment) will convert the bytecode into its appropriate machine code.

 Java has robust and extensive support for networking, concurrency and GUI (Graphic User Interface).
-There are a numerous number of frameworks that are developed using Java.
+There are numerous frameworks that are developed using Java.
 In the current context or background, Spring is the most widely used in the web development field which has a strong foundation that has been laid by Java.

 Know More: Asp.NET vs Node JS